ipni/index-provider/doc/publisher-config.md

 - `Libp2pHttpPublisher` serves advertisements using both HTTP and libp2p servers.
 - `DataTransferPublisher` exposes a data-transfer/graphsync server that allows peers in the network to sync advertisements.
 This option is being discontinued.
 Only provided as a fallback in case HttpPublisher and Libp2pHttpPublisher are not working.

 If `WithPublisherKind` is not provided a value, it defaults to `NoPublisher` and advertisements are only stored locally and no announcements are made.
-If configuring the command-line application, `WithPublisherKind` is configured by setting the `Ingest.PublisherKind` item in the configuration file to a value of "http", "libp2p", "libp2phttp, "dtsync", or "".
+If configuring the command-line application, `WithPublisherKind` is configured by setting the `Ingest.PublisherKind` item in the configuration file to a value of "http", "libp2p", "libp2phttp, or "".

 For all publisher kinds, except the `DataTransfer` publisher, the `WithHttpPublisherAnnounceAddr` option sets the addresses that are announced to indexers, telling the indexers where to fetch advertisements from.
 If configuring the command-line application, `WithHttpPublisherAnnounceAddr` is configured by specifying multiaddr strings in `Ingest.HttpPublisher.AnnounceMultiaddr`.